For best experience please turn on javascript and use a modern browser!

 In the coming years the group will focus on the automated construction of datasets and on improving data science pipelines.
 They strive to build high quality datasets from multiple data sources with minimal effort.
 Besides structured data and text, they also have started to do this with video, in collaboration with other research groups at the UvA.
 In the longer-term the researchers hope to introduce the notions of cause-effect relations as a unified way of dealing with the vulnerability of data science pipelines to changes in the data, biased data and errors.

-INDElab positions itself in the research theme Data Science with clear links to AI and People, Science & Technology.
+INDElab positions itself in the research theme Data Science with clear links to AI and People, Society & Technology.